 Yellow gold is purer than white gold since white gold is gold mixed with other metals.
 "Pure natural gold is yellow in color, so the higher in purity you go, the more yellow it will be," Kanary says.
 But while yellow gold may be purer, it’s also naturally softer, meaning white gold is the more durable option.
 "If you are interested in a higher degree of fineness, white gold may not be your best option."

 Also, white gold is often alloyed with nickel, so if you're allergic to nickel, stay away from white gold.

 What to Look for in a White Gold Diamond Engagement Ring

-• How does the cost of white gold compare to platinum?
-White gold is a less expensive alternative to platinum.
+• How much do white gold rings cost?
+Prices can vary, but generally white gold is a less expensive alternative to platinum.

 Think white gold is the ring metal for you?
-See 21 of our favorite white gold diamond rings to inspire you.
+See 20 of our favorite white gold diamond rings below.

 Catbird Violette The Swan

 This white gold ring is made with lab-grown diamonds for brilliant sparkle.
 The three stones are meant to represent life’s past, present, and future, and the arrangement looks almost floral.

 A marquise diamond not only looks lovely with a white gold band, but heirloom-inspired details give it an antique vibe.
 This ring is also customizable so it offers a lot of versatility.